boofish/ICS3Fuzzer/README.md

 Besides, you need to install AutoIt to write `guiautolits`, see https://www.autoitscript.com/site.

-We recommend that the main fuzzer and the proxies should be in different machines.
+We recommend that the main fuzzer and the proxies in different machines.
-The proxies and the target software can be on the same host, the main fuzzer(dispatcher) should be on another host.
+The proxies and the target software can be on the same host, and the main fuzzer(dispatcher) should be on another.

-### 1.Download & configure & install the `boofuzz`
+### 1.Install the `boofuzz`

 ```
 git clone https://github.com/jtpereyda/boofuzz.git